Rohitha92/Project-RVM/README.md

 # Project-Envipco
-This is a C++ implementation of Reverse Vending Machine This code has the following primary operations:
+This is a C++ implementation of Reverse Vending Machine \n This code has the following primary operations:
      1. Collect and count Cans and Bottles (ignore other insertions)
      2. Print transaction details to the customer